Yabusame, or Japanese horse-back archery, is one of the traditional

 in the Shinto shrine precincts by mounted archers who shoot at three stationary

 targets while riding their steeds at full gallop.
 It may be performed as

 a demonstration during the festivals of some Shinto shrines.

-Yabusame begins with a solemn Shinto ceremony called the Ten-cyo-chi-kyu-Shiki, in which various prayers are offered: Tenka Tai Hei (a prayer for world peace), Gokoku Hojyo (a harvest prayer for the five grains in abundance), and Banmin Sokusai (a prayer for the safety and health of all mankind).
+Takeda Ryu begins with a solemn Shinto ceremony called the Tencyo-chikyu-Shiki, in which various prayers are offered: Tenka Tai Hei (a prayer for world peace), Gokoku Hojyo (a harvest prayer for the five grains in advance), and Banmin Sokusai (a prayer for the safety and health of all mankind).
 There are some local festivals in some areas today that offer prayers for a good harvest in conjunction with a yabusame display.
 True yabusame, as a form of Budo (martial way), is descended from Prince Sadazumi, a son of the Emperor Seiwa.
 This line ran through seven generation of the Genji (Minamoto) clan.
-Later the line split into seperate branches: the Takeda-Ryu and the Ogasawara-Ryu.
+Later the line split into seperate branches: the Takeda Ryu and the Ogasawara Ryu.

 In Showa 46, Masafumi passed away.
-His son Takehara Yojiro became the 47th in the line of masters of Takeda-Ryu.
-He became instrumental in founding a preservation society to insure the continued existence and growth of the Takeda-Ryu.
-Under Takehara Yojiro, in Showa 50, the yabusame of Takeda-Ryu was recongnized by Kumamoto Prefecture as an intangible cultural treasure .
+His son Takehara Yojiro became the 44th in the line of masters of Takeda Ryu.
+He became instrumental in founding a 'preservation society' to insure the continued existence and growth of the Takeda-Ryu.
+Under him, in Showa 50, the yabusame of Takeda Ryu was recongnized by Kumamoto Prefecture as an intangible cultural treasure again.

-The members of the society for the preservation of yabusame try to demonstrate the traditional skills and techniques of Takeda-Ryu Yabusame under the present Soke, Takehara Yojiro.
+The members of the society for the preservation of yabusame try to demonstrate the traditional skills and techniques of Takeda Ryu yabusame.
 Their goal is to preserve and disseminate true Yabusame.